rackerlabs/support-how-to/content/account-management/support-pin-faq.md

 #### Who has a support PIN?

-- Any Rackspace account user or contact that is active in the Rackspace Identity system, including dedicated contacts and cloud users, is given a six-digit generated support PIN.
+- Any Rackspace account user or contact that is active, including dedicated contacts and cloud users, is given a six-digit generated support PIN.
 Accounts that were formerly DataPipe and Cloud Office customers will not be assigned support PINs at this time.

 #### Where can customers locate their support PIN?

 - All Rackspace account users can find their support PIN within the MyRack, MyCloud, and the mobile app, under the **User Management** section.
-See [View or edit an administrator's Support PIN](/how-to/support-pin-management/#view-or-edit-an administrators-support-pin) for detailed instructions on viewing a Support PIN.
+See [View or edit an account user or contact Support PIN](/how-to/support-pin-management/#view-or-edit-an-account-user-or-contact-support-pin) for detailed instructions on viewing a Support PIN.

 #### Can customers change their support PIN?

 - Yes, Rackspace account users can change their pin at any time unless their Support PIN is locked.
-See [View or edit an administrator's Support PIN](/how-to/support-pin-management/#view-or-edit-an administrators-support-pin) for detailed instructions on changing a Support PIN.
+See [View or edit an account user or contact Support PIN](/how-to/support-pin-management/#view-or-edit-an-account-user-or-contact-support-pin) for detailed instructions on changing a Support PIN.

 #### How does a support PIN protect your account against social engineering?

 - The support PIN enters a locked status if the Support team is provided an incorrect support PIN six times in a row.
 If someone posing as one of your users calls the Support team, they cannot receive support without the correct PIN.

 #### What does my support PIN is locked mean?
 Customers are still able to log in to their portals.
 The portal password and support PIN are completely separate and are not tied to each other.
 To unlock the support PIN, the customer needs to log in to the portal and take the **Unlock** action in the **User Management** section.
 After the support PIN is unlocked, the customer can call in for phone support.
+See [Unlock a Support PIN](/how-to/support-pin-management/#unlock-a-support-pin) for further instructions on unlocking a Support PIN.

 #### Are there any requirements for a support PIN?